Black Diamond, Washington: First MPDs

 The first two MPDs comprised 6,050 single and multi-family residences, 1.1 million square feet of commercial/office/retail space and were estimated to 15,000 new residents to the City of Black Diamond; which would increase the population of the city by 3.6 times its size at the time (2010 population estimate of 4,151).

-In Dec of 2013 development started on the first MPD; now known as Ten Trails.
+In December 2013 development started on the first MPD; known as Ten Trails.
 In 2019 the first family moves into Ten Trails.

 In 2021, with a 21% growth rate, Black Diamond was the fastest growing small city in King County.

-In March of 2022, 845 households were occupied in Ten Trails (722 residential homes, 76 apartment units, and 47 rental homes).
+In March 2022, 845 households were occupied in Ten Trails (722 residential homes, 76 apartment units, and 47 rental homes).